 DISABILITY BENEFITS FOR BREAST CANCER

-Disability benefits are available for individuals who have breast cancer.
-In order to win those benefits, however, we recommend that you hire an SSD attorney.
-Attorneys who practice Social Security Disability law will understand how to obtain the medical records you need to win your case.
-They will also know how to win your breast cancer case.
+SSDI and SSI benefits are available for individuals who have breast cancer.
+In order to win those benefits, however, we recommend you hire an SSD attorney.
+Attorneys who practice Social Security law understand how to obtain the medical records you need to win your case.
+They will also know how to win your breast cancer SSD benefits.

-An attorney can explain if you can win disability benefits.
+An attorney can tell you if you have a good chance of winning benefits.
 They can help you apply for benefits too.
-Likewise, they will be able to make sure that you do not miss an appeal deadline and that you are prepared for your day in court.
-If you have cancer, the last thing you want to be worrying about is your Social Security Disability benefits.
-Contact Cannon Disability Law today for a free consultation about your disability case.
+Likewise, they will make sure that you appeal any denials.
+Your attorney can also prepare you to testify in court.
+If you have breast cancer, then the last thing you want to be worrying about is your Social Security benefits.
+Contact Cannon Disability Law today for a free review of your SSD benefits.

 WHAT IS BREAST CANCER?

-Breast Cancer is a disease in which cells in the breast grow out of control.
+Breast Cancer happens when breast cells grow out of control.
 Breast cancer can occur in men and women.
 However, male breast cancer is not as common as it is among women.
 There are different kinds of breast cancer.
-The possibility of winning benefits for breast cancer depends upon the kind of breast cancer you have and the severity of the breast cancer.
+The possibility of winning benefits for breast cancer depends upon the kind of breast cancer you have and whether your severe symptoms keep you from working.

 Breast cancer can begin in different parts of the breast.
-The breast is made up of three main parts: lobules, ducts, and connective tissue.
+For example, the breast is made up of three main parts: lobules, ducts, and connective tissue.
 Lobules are the glands that produce milk.
 The ducts are tubes that carry milk to the nipple.
 And, the connective tissue surrounds everything and holds it together.
 Most breast cancers begin in the ducts or lobules.

 Breast cancer can spread outside the breast through blood vessels and lymph vessels.
 When breast cancer spreads to other parts of the body, it is said to have metastasized.
-If the cancer spreads from the breast to other parts of the body, then it becomes more dangerous and can result in death.
-If you need more information about cancer of the female genital tract, then read here.
+If the cancer spreads from the breast to other parts of the body, then it becomes even more dangerous and can cause death.
+Learn more information about cancer of the female genital tract.

 INVASIVE DUCTAL & INVASIVE LOBULAR CARCINOMA

-- Invasive ductal carcinoma.
+• Invasive ductal carcinoma.
 The cancer cells grow outside the ducts into other parts of the breast tissue.
-Invasive cancer cells can also spread, or metastasize, to other parts of the body.
+Invasive cancer cells can also spread to other parts of the body.

-- Invasive lobular carcinoma.
+• Invasive lobular carcinoma.
 Cancer cells spread from the lobules to the breast tissues that are close by.
-These invasive cancer cells can also spread to other parts of the body.
+These cancer cells can also spread to other parts of the body.

 There are several other less common kinds of breast cancer, such as Paget’s disease, external icon medullary, mucinous, and inflammatory breast cancer.